The Secured Visa® from Merrick Bank

 The main drawback of this card is the $36 annual fee.
 It’s not as much as some other secured cards, but there are cards out there that don’t have annual fees.
 The Capital One Secured Mastercard, for instance, does not have an annual fee.
 But the initial maximum credit line is low, just $200, so there’s a trade-off.

-The Discover it® Secured Card might be the best option for people who have a bank account.
+The Discover it® Secured card might be the best option for people who have a bank account.
 Not only are there no annual fees, but you can earn 2% cash back on gas stations and restaurant spending, up to a combined quarterly maximum of $1,000, and 1% back on all other spending.
 Keep in mind, the only way that cash-back bonuses makes sense – and money – is if you pay your balance in full each month; otherwise the interest rate will eat through any bonuses you earn.

 Who should get this card